|Body Type||:||Extending Helix|

 Acceptable: Modest and restricted

-- Designed after the main Art Deco period.
+- Designed during the main Art Deco period.

 - Curvilinear body design in Streamline Moderne style